If you’re thinking of buying or leasing a mobility scooter, here are some things to consider.

 Before buying or leasing a mobility scooter, please consider the following:

-- Do you have the ability to drive a mobility scooter safely without causing danger to yourself or anyone else
+- Can you drive a mobility scooter safely without causing danger to yourself, anyone else or your home

 - Can you arrange insurance to cover personal injury to user, damage to internal and external areas, possible injuries to others

-- Would you make sure that you arrange an annual PAT (Portable Appliance Test) on the charging equipment and provide us with a copy of the test document
+- You would need to arrange an annual PAT (Portable Appliance Test) on the charging equipment and provide us with a copy

-- During hours of darkness scooter users should have appropriate lighting on the scooters and be extra careful, use a reflective jacket or place reflective bands in prominent places on the scooter
+- You need to have appropriate lighting on the scooters and be extra careful in the dark, use a reflective jacket or place reflective bands in obvious places on the scooter

-- Causing obstruction in a communal area – which you should not do
+- Causing obstruction in a communal area – this is why we don’t allow you to park them in our communal areas

 If you have a mobility scooter and need a safe place to store it, take a look at the below Frequently Asked Questions.